GrapeCity/DsExcel-Java/README.md

 * Copy result is not correct if copy entire single row to multi rows and target rows contains entire merge areas.(DOCXLS-3538)
 * Java API column setHidden() method is not working properly.(DOCXLS-3563)
 * After the excel file toJson, data validation is lost.(DOCXLS-3649)
-* After GCExcel imports and exports ssjson，the chart type has changed.(DOCXLS-3650)
+* After DsExcel imports and exports ssjson，the chart type has changed.(DOCXLS-3650)
 * Invalid values after calculation with Release 4.0.2.(DOCXLS-3669)
 * IRange.Find won't work while the search string end with "~".(DOCXLS-3708)
-* Sheet password does not work after saving by GCExcel.(DOCXLS-3715)
+* Sheet password does not work after saving by DsExcel.(DOCXLS-3715)
 * Exception of type 'GrapeCity.Documents.Excel.InvalidFormulaException' was thrown when Cutting a range in sheet to another workbook.(DOCXLS-3720)
 * Getting the background color of entire column is wrong.(DOCXLS-3740)
 * When pareto chart and funnel chart are exported to a PDF, NullReferenceException occurs.(DOCXLS-3781)